-The University of St Andrews is delighted to honour three distinguished individuals in December 2019.
+The University of St Andrews honoured three distinguished individuals during the December 2019 graduation ceremonies.

 Tuesday 3 December – afternoon

 To be awarded Doctor of Medicine

 Dame Sally Davies is the 40th Master of Trinity College having joined the College after a distinguished career as a clinical academic and public servant.
 Dame Sally graduated from Manchester Medical School in 1972 and became a Consultant Haematologist specialising in sickle cell disease.
 She was the Chief Scientific Adviser to the Department of Health from 2004 to 2016 and Chief Medical Officer for England from 2010 to 2019.
 In 2013 she established and became a Non-Executive Director of Genomics England Ltd (GEL) which sequenced 100,000 whole genomes of NHS patients.

 Wednesday 4 December – morning